-If you’re trying to find dogs for adoption, it can be difficult to know where to start.
+If you’re trying to adopt a dog, it can be difficult to know where to start.
 You might try searching for “dogs for adoption” online and come up with way too many results and no way of knowing which ones are legitimate.

 There may be animal shelters near you with dogs for adoption, but how do you know which shelters are honest, helpful, and willing to go through the effort to make sure their dogs end up in safe and loving homes?
 What are the benefits of finding dogs through animal shelters?

-Here’s what you should know about which shelter to choose when you look for dogs for adoption.
+Here’s what you should know about which shelter to choose when you look for dogs to adopt.

-Questions To Ask When Looking For Dogs For Adoption At Animal Shelters
+Questions To Ask When Looking For Dogs At Animal Shelters